-The academic degree "Master of Arts" (abbreviated in the following as "M.A.") is awarded on the basis of a successful completion of the Master of Arts examination.
+The academic degree "Master of Science" (abbr.
+"M.Sc.") is awarded on the basis of a successful completion of a Master of Science examination.

 § 3 Subjects

 1A Master's-level subject is studied in the Master's program.
 2Elective modules are listed in the Special Provisions of these exam regulations and are to be specified in the module handbook published for the semester.